openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 * Read role: performance loss can be expected.
 * DB, write role: shutdown the node and move all VMs from the host.
 The host will need to be replaced and once repaired added again.
 * Scrub: no impact on running VMs.

+#### Assigning roles in parallel
+Assigning roles to a Storage Router sometimes fails in case multiple roles are set at the same time.